kid-yP/alx-listing-app-deployed/README.md

 A modern property listing platform built with React, TypeScript, and Tailwind CSS.
 This application provides a beautiful and intuitive interface for browsing and managing property listings, similar to Airbnb.

+## 🌐 Live Demo
+Check out the deployed version of the app on Vercel: https://alx-listing-app-deployed-delta.vercel.app/

 ## Features

 - Responsive property listing grid